backdropFilter

 CSS property sets the initial position for each background image.
 The position is relative to the position layer set by backgroundOrigin

-backgroundRepeat
+The backgroundRepeat

-backgroundSize
+The backgroundSize

-boxShadow
+The boxShadow

 CSS property adds shadow effects around an element's frame.
 You can set multiple effects separated by commas.
-A box shadow is described by X and Y offsets relative to the element, blur and spread radii, and color.string
+A box shadow is described by X and Y offsets relative to the element, blur and spread radii, and color.

-clip
+The clip

 CSS property defines what portion of an element is visible.
 The clip